towhee-io/towhee-docs/docs/developer-guides/framework/DAG-details.md

 title: Architecture part I - DAG
 ---

-In Towhee, each pipeline will be stored as a DAG (directed acyclic graph) in which each node represents an operator.
+In Towhee, each pipeline is stored as a DAG (directed acyclic graph) in which each node represents an operator.
 Towhee's engine will execute the operators according to the DAG.
 Towhee builds a series of representations to illustrate the pipeline.

 ### Representations